Monastic Toilets at Abbaye de Saint-Hilaire in Provence

 The monastic dormitory was typically built on the east side of the main cloister, and its necessarium was usually attached to its south or east side, putting it along the dormitory walls furthest from the church.

 Compare this design to the communal toilets in Ephesus, where you see a very similar water trough running along a row of toilets.
 The toilet bench survives at Ephesus, as it was made from marble.
-Here, the toilet itself would have been made from wood.
+Here, the toilet seat would have been made from wood.
 Also, it would have been enclosed in a wooden structure.

 The design and function of this necessarium are easier to discern than those of the signposted latrine blocks at the Saint Andrew Cathedral Priory in Scotland and the Glastonbury Abbey in England.